-- (i) A writing is a document. - (ii) Words printed, lithographed or photographed are documents. - (iii) A map or plan is a document. - (iv) An inscription on a metal plate or stone is a document. - (v) A caricature is a document. - (vi) An electronic record on emails, server logs, documents on computers, laptop or smartphone, messages, websites, locational evidence and voice mail messages stored on digital devices are documents; - (e) "evidence" means and includes- - (i) all statements including statements given electronically which the Court permits or requires to be made before it by witnesses in relation to matters of fact under inquiry and such statements are called oral evidence; - (ii) all documents including electronic or digital records produced for the inspection of the Court and such documents are called documentary evidence; - (f) "fact" means and includes- - (i) any thing, state of things, or relation of things, capable of being perceived by the senses; - (ii) any mental condition of which any person is conscious.
+- (i) A writing is a document. - · ·

+- (iii) A map or plan is a document. - (iv) An inscription on a metal plate or stone is a document. - (v) A caricature is a document. - (vi) An electronic record on emails, server logs, documents on computers, laptop or smartphone, messages, websites, locational evidence and voice mail messages stored on digital devices are documents; - (d) "disproved" in relation to a fact, means when, after considering the matters before it, the Court either believes that it does not exist, or considers its non-existence so probable that a prudent man ought, under the circumstances of the particular case, 25 to act upon the supposition that it does not exist; - (e) "evidence" means and includes- - (i) statements or any information given electronically which the Court permits or requires to be made before it by witnesses in relation to matters of fact under inquiry and such statements or information are called oral evidence; 30 - (ii) documents including electronic or digital records produced for the inspection of the Court and such documents are called documentary evidence; - (f) "fact" means and includes- - (i) anything, state of things, or relation of things, capable of being perceived by the senses; - (ii) any mental condition of which any person is conscious.